-Did you know that the position and texture of your cervix changes during your menstrual cycle?
-You can learn how to monitor these changes to you cervix so that you can predict your most fertile windows and increase your chances of conception.
+Did you know that the cervical position and texture changes during your menstrual cycle?
+You can learn how to monitor these changes to your cervix so that you can predict your most fertile windows and increase your chances of conception.

 Cervical position tracking can be used throughout the month to help you to predict your most fertile windows.
-Done right it can let you know when ovulation is about to occur, or even indicate whether you’re pregnant.
+If done right, it can let you know when ovulation is about to occur, or even indicate whether you’re pregnant.
 It can be used by itself, or in conjunction with monitoring cervical mucus and/or basal body temperature.

 Checking the cervical position takes some practice.
 A good time to try is after a bath or shower.

 First, wash your hands well and trim your nails.